rednut/vmware-fusion-vagrant-docker/README.md

 - docker client
 - vmware fusion

+## Instructions

+Fetch Repo:

-git clone $REPO
+    git clone github.com/rednut/vmware-fusion-vagrant-docker.git

+Launch a vmware fusion guest using Vagrant:

     BOXNAME=docker1 vagrant up --provider=vmware_fusion

+Once you finished, the vagrant status should show the box running:

+    vagrant status

-once finished vagrant status should show the box running grab from the output the docker guest vm ip address and export it
+Grab from the output the vagrant provisoning the ip address of the new docker host and export it so we can use it later

+    echo "x.y.z.s" > ~/.docker-ip
+    export DOCKER_IP=`cat ~/.docker-ip`

+or

     export DOCKER_IP=x.y.z.s

-we should then be able to see the guest dockerhost
+We should then be able to talk to the docker daemon running in the vmware box aka the dockerhost:

-I set an alias up like
+    docker -H tcp://$DOCKERIP:4243 ps

+I like to setup a shell alias like:

     alias dockr='docker -H tcp://$DOCKER_IP:4243'

 so i can just run

     dockr ps

+instead of

     docker -H tcp://$DOCKER_IP:4243 images

-** example of running a mongo with a [local] persistent data store
+## Example of running a mongodb with a [local] persistent data store

-Pulldown a mongo docker image: dockr pull dockerfile/mongodb
+Pulldown a mongo docker image:

+    dockr pull dockerfile/mongodb

 Start new container running the mongodb:
 - as a daemon (-d)
 - map docker volume (-v) in vm folder /data/docker/mongodb to container path /data
-- map port (-p) 28017 on docker host to 28017 in container dockr run -d -v /data/docker/mongodb:/data -p 27017:27017 -p 28017:28017 dockerfile/mongodb
+- map port (-p) 28017 on docker host to 28017 in container

+    dockr run -d -v /data/docker/mongodb:/data -p 27017:27017 -p 28017:28017 dockerfile/mongodb

-This will map the mongodb database path to data/docker1/docker/mongodb ls -l data/docker1/docker/mongodb
+This will map the mongodb database path to data/docker1/docker/mongodb

+    ls -l data/docker1/docker/mongodb

 You will be able to connect to the mongo database via address $DOCKER_IP on the ports that were mapped earlier